Become a Foster Parent

 As a part of the per diem, you are expected to buy appropriate clothing for your foster child or children.

 No, foster children enter care with medical coverage or are able to attain it.

-Yes, through UMCH Family Services you can be approved as “Foster to Adopt.”
+Yes, through UMCH Family Services you can be approved as “Foster and Adopt.”
 In this case, individuals would foster children and would work towards reunification unless an adoption plan is made.